-29. Education and Examination Regulations (EER):
+29. Education and Examination Regulations (HU-EER):

 The regulations for a study programme or group of study programmes, as referred to in Section 7.13 of the WHW.
-The regulations lay down the most important matters concerning education and examinations for the entire university (EER-HU).
-Further details are provided at the study programme level, in the study guides of the study programmes. (available via ASK HU)
+The regulations lay down the most important matters concerning education and examinations for the entire university (HU-EER).
+Further details are provided at the study programme level, in the study guides of the study programmes. (available on Rechten en plichten Hogeschool Utrecht (hu.nl))